 She is excited to be a part of Globalteer because “it creates a community of like-minded people from all over the world who have a desire to help the world at large and are looking for a genuine way to try to do good, by educating themselves and using their skills to help communities and places that are less fortunate than the ones they came from.”

 Apart from living in Australia most of her life (in Newcastle and then Gold Coast), Rosie is well travelled, having visited several locations across the United States over the years with her family, as well as further travel through Indonesia, Thailand, Vietnam, and a 3-month backpacking trip around Europe.
-So, while this is her first time in South America, she is excited to submerge herself in a new culture and is sure to be a Peru expert in no-time!
-She is already familiar with our Peru Community and Peru Dog Rescue volunteer programmes, and her knowledge of travel through South East Asia will also be valuable for any future volunteers!
+So, while this is her first time in South America, she is excited to submerge herself in a new culture and is sure to be a Peru expert in no time!
+She is already familiar with our Peru Community, Peru Dog Rescue, and Peru Amazon Conservation volunteer programmes, and her knowledge of travel through South East Asia will also be valuable for any future volunteers!

 Another fun fact about Rosie is that while she was completing her Bachelor of Business in Queensland many years ago, she met and befriended fellow student, Candice Conrades, who you may recognize as another current team member of Globalteer!
 Who would have thought that years later they would be living and working in South America together!
 It’s a small world after all!

 Genny Richard, Admin and Accounting Assistant - Lima, Peru